-The Parent Company has deficit of ₱2,874.63 million and ₱2,929.92 million as of December 31, 2020 and 2019, respectively, and net operating cash outflow of ₱69.91 million and ₱149.59 million for the years ended December 31, 2020 and 2019, respectively.
-As at and for the year ended December 31, 2019, the Parent Company incurred net losses of ₱2,677.54 million and its current liabilities exceeded its current assets by ₱33.38 million.
+The Parent Company has deficit of ₱2,925.92 million and ₱2,874.63 million as of December 31, 2021 and 2020, respectively, and net operating cash outflow of ₱39.66 million and ₱69.91 million for the years ended December 31, 2021 and 2020, respectively.
+As at and for the year ended December 31, 2021, the Parent Company incurred net losses of ₱54.55 million and its current liabilities exceeded its current assets by ₱73.63 million.
 These conditions indicate a material uncertainty exists that may cast significant doubt on the Parent Company's ability to continue as a going concern and therefore, the Parent Company may not be able to realize its assets and discharge its liabilities in the normal course of business.
-Management assessed that the Parent Company will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials, cost cutting measures, and entry of new strategic investors which can provide another revenue source to support liquidity.
+Management assessed that the Parent Company will be able to maintain its positive cash position and settle its liabilities as they fall due through future actions such as continuous venture into new revenue potentials, cost cutting measures, and equity funding to support liquidity.